Global Crop Monitor

 The long-range forecast (3 months) is influenced by the possible development of a La Niña, while both the short-term (2 weeks) and the long-range forecasts reflect the warming global temperatures.

-In Central America & the Caribbean, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over El Salvador, western Nicaragua, Haiti, and the Dominican Republic, while below-average precipitation over northwestern Mexico.
-During the same period, temperatures will likely be above-average over northern and central Mexico, Nicaragua, and Costa Rica.
-The long-term November-December-January 2025 forecast (Figures 3 & 4) suggests above-average precipitation over El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Haiti, the Dominican Republic, and Jamaica, while below-average precipitation is likely over northern and central Mexico.
-During this time, temperatures are highly likely to be above-average across most of the region except for the Baja California peninsula in Mexico, eastern Nicaragua, and Costa Rica.
+In Central America & the Caribbean, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over southeast Mexico, Belize, northern Guatemala, Honduras, and northern Nicaragua, while below-average precipitation over western Mexico and Haiti.
+During the same period, temperatures will likely be above-average over northern and central Mexico, Guatemala, southern Honduras, Nicaragua, and Costa Rica.
+The long-term December-January-February 2024/2025 forecast (Figures 3 & 4) suggests above-average precipitation over Honduras, Nicaragua, Costa Rica, Panama, Haiti, the Dominican Republic, and Jamaica, while below-average precipitation is likely over northern and central Mexico.
+During this time, temperatures are highly likely to be above-average across most of the region except for the Baja California peninsula in Mexico, Costa Rica, and western Panama.

-In South America, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over southwest Peru and southern and central Brazil, while below-average precipitation is likely over Suriname, French Guiana, northern and northeast Brazil, eastern Argentina, and southern Uruguay.
-During this time, temperatures are likely to be above-average over Columbia, Venezuela, Guyana, southern Suriname, southern French Guiana, northern and eastern Brazil, eastern Ecuador, northern Peru, southwest Bolivia, and northwest Argentina, while temperatures will likely be below-average over western Paraguay, southern Chile, and Argentina.
-The long-term November-December-January 2025 forecast (Figures 3 & 4) suggests likely above-average precipitation over northern and eastern Columbia, northwest Venezuela, while below-average precipitation is likely over northeast Brazil, Ecuador, northwest Peru, and southern Chile.
-During that time, temperatures are highly likely to be above-average over southern Columbia, eastern Ecuador, northern and eastern Peru, northern and central Bolivia, central Brazil, and western and southern Argentina.
+In South America, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over southern Peru, southern Brazil, southern Paraguay, and northeast and southcentral Argentina, while below-average precipitation is likely over northern and central Columbia, western Venezuela, Ecuador, northwest Peru, Suriname, northern French Guiana, northern to southeast Brazil, southwest Bolivia, northern and southern Chile, eastern Argentina, and western Uruguay.
+During this time, temperatures are likely to be above-average over western Columbia, northern Venezuela, northern and eastern Brazil, Ecuador, western Peru, southwest Bolivia, northern and southern Chile, and northwest and southern Argentina, while temperatures will likely be below-average over central Argentina.
+The long-term December-January-February 2024/2025 forecast (Figures 3 & 4) suggests likely above-average precipitation over Columbia, Venezuela, and northwest Brazil, while below-average precipitation is likely over northeast Brazil, southern Chile, and southern Argentina.
+During that time, temperatures are likely to be above-average for the majority of the continent except for the west coast of Columbia, coastal Ecuador, coastal Peru, and coastal Chile.
 For further details, see the CM4AMIS Regional Outlook for Argentina and Brazil.

-Figure 2: IRI SubX Temperature Biweekly Probability Forecast for 9 – 22 November 2024, issued on 1 November 2024.
+Figure 2: IRI SubX Temperature Biweekly Probability Forecast for for 7 - 20 December 2024, issued on 29 November 2024.
 The forecast is based on statistically calibrated tercile category forecasts from three SubX models.
 Source: IRI Subseasonal Forecasts Maproom

-In MENA, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over Morocco, northwest Algeria, Jordan, Saudi Arabia, central and southern Iraq, and southwest Iran.
-During this time, temperatures are likely to be above-average over Morocco, Algeria, Tunisia, Saudi Arabia, Yemen, Oman, and southern Iran, while below-average over southeast Libya, southern Egypt, and northern Iran.
-The long-term November-December-January 2025 forecast (Figures 3 & 4) indicates a leaning toward below-average precipitation over Morocco, northern Algeria, Syria, Jordan, Iraq, Saudi Arabia, and Iran.
-During this time, temperatures are likely to be above-average across Egypt, Jordan, Lebanon, Syria, Saudi Arabia, Yemen, Oman, Dubai, Iraq, and Iran.
+In MENA, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over western Morocco, central Saudi Arabia, southern Iraq, Kuwait, and Iran.
+During this time, temperatures are likely to be above-average over northern Morocco and Tunisia, while below-average over southern Saudi Arabia, eastern Yemen, and southeastern Iran.
+The long-term December-January-February 2024/2025 forecast (Figures 3 & 4) indicates likely below-average precipitation over Iraq, Syria, Jordan, Saudi Arabia, and Iran.
+During this time, temperatures are likely to be above-average across western Morocco, northern Tunisia, northeastern Libya, northern Egypt, southwest Saudi Arabia, southwest Yemen, eastern Oman, and southeast Iran.
 For further details, see the CM4EW regional outlooks for MENA.

-In Sub-Saharan Africa, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over Gabon, southern Republic of Congo, western Democratic Republic of Congo, and northwest Angola, while below-average precipitation over Guinea-Bissau, Guinea, Sierra Leone, Liberia, northern Côte d'Ivoire, southwest Burkina Faso, Ghana, Togo, central and southern Benin, central and southern Nigeria, central Cameroon, southern Chad, western Central African Republic, central Ethiopia, coastal Somalia, eastern Kenya, eastern Tanzania, central Zambia, central and southern Malawi, Mozambique, Zimbabwe, Madagascar.
-At the same time, temperatures are likely to be above-average over Mauritania, northern Mali, northern Senegal, central east Ethiopia, southern Somalia, Kenya, northeast Uganda, eastern Tanzania, northern Mozambique, southern Zambia, Zimbabwe, eastern Botswana, central South Africa, and Madagascar, while below-average over Guinea, southern Mali, northern Côte d'Ivoire, southern Burkina Faso, northern Ghana, northern Benin, northeast Nigeria, southern Niger, Chad, western Sudan, South Sudan, the Central African Republic, northern Democratic Republic of the Congo, and northwest Tanzania.
-For the long-term November-December-January 2025 forecast (Figures 3 & 4), precipitation is likely to be below-average over Ethiopia, Somalia, and eastern Kenya.
-During this time, temperatures are highly likely to be above-average across central Africa and extending into northern Southern Africa.
-For further details, see the CM4EW regional outlooks for East Africa and Southern Africa.
+In Sub-Saharan Africa, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over western Angola, central Tanzania, west coast of Madagascar, while below-average precipitation over southern Guinea, Sierra Leone, Liberia, Côte d'Ivoire, southern Ghana, southern Togo, southern Nigeria, southern Cameroon, southern Central African Republic, Equatorial Guinea, northern Gabon, the Republic of the Congo, northern Democratic Republic of the Congo, southern South Sudan, Uganda, southern and central Ethiopia, Kenya, Somalia, southeast Angola, southern Zambia, northeastern Namibia, northern Botswana, northern Zimbabwe, western Mozambique, central South Africa, western Madagascar.
+At the same time, temperatures are likely to be above-average over Equatorial Guinea, Gabon, southern Republic of the Congo, southeast Angola, southern Zambia, northeast Namibia, Botswana, northwest Zimbabwe, northern South Africa, Eswatini, and southwest Madagascar, while below-average over Senegal, the Gambia, Guinea-Bissau, Guinea, Sierra Leone, western Liberia, southern Mali, Burkina Faso, northern Côte d'Ivoire, northern Ghana, northern Benin, Togo, northeast Nigeria, southern Chad, the Central African Republic, western Sudan, South Sudan, Tanzania, and northern Mozambique.
+Forthelong-term December-January-February 2024/2025 forecast (Figures 3 & 4), precipitation is likely to be above-average over Tanzania, while below-average over Cameroon, the Central African Republic, the Republic of the Congo, the Democratic Republic of the Congo, northern Angola, and northern Namibia.
+During this time, temperatures are likely to be above-average across the coastal regions of West Africa and East Africa, while in the interiors of Central and Southern Africa.
+For further details, see the CM4EWregional outlooks for East Africa and Southern Africa, and the CM4AMIS outlook on South Africa

-Figure 3: Probabilistic forecast for most likely ONovember-December-January (NDJ) 2025 rainfall tercile, based on October conditions.
+Figure 3: Probabilistic forecast for most likely December-January-February (DJF) 2024/2025 rainfall tercile, based on November conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble

-In South Asia, the two-week forecast (Figures 1 & 2) indicates likely above-average precipitation over northern Pakistan, southern India, and Sri Lanka.
-During this time, temperatures are likely to be above-average across the entire region.
-The long-term November-December-January 2025 forecast (Figures 3 & 4) indicates likely below-average precipitation in Pakistan and northern India.
-At the same time, temperatures are likely to be above-average over the entire region.
+In South Asia, the two-week forecast (Figures 1 & 2) indicates likely below-average precipitation over northwestern Pakistan and southern Sri Lanka.
+During this time, temperatures are likely to be above-average across southern Sri Lanka, and parts of southern India, while below-average over Pakistan, northern and central India, and Bangladesh.
+The long-term December-January-February 2024/2025 forecast (Figures 3 & 4) indicates likely below-average precipitation in Pakistan and northern India.
+At the same time, temperatures are likely to be above-average over Pakistan, coastal and northeast India, eastern Nepal, Bangladesh, Bhutan, and Sri Lanka.
 For further details, see the CM4EW regional outlooks for Central and Southern Asia.

-In Southeast Asia & Oceania, the two-week forecast (Figures 1 & 2) indicates potential above-average precipitation over western and eastern Indonesia, southern Papua New Guinea, and western and eastern Australia, while below-average over the Philippines, northern Papua New Guinea, northern Australia, and central New Zealand.
-During this time, temperatures are likely to be above-average over Myanmar, Thailand, Laos, Cambodia, Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, and northern Australia.
-The long-term November-December-January 2025 forecast (Figures 3 & 4) indicates likely above-average precipitation over the Philippines, Indonesia, Papua New Guinea, and northwest Australia.
-During the same time, temperatures are highly likely to be above-average over Myanmar, western and southern Thailand, southern Cambodia, southern Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, western Australia, and New Zealand.
+In Southeast Asia & Oceania, the two-week forecast (Figures 1 & 2) indicates potential above-average southern Thailand, southern Viet Nam, western Malaysia, southern and eastern Indonesia, southern Papua New Guinea, and northern and eastern Australia, while below-average over western Indonesia and southwest Australia.
+During this time, temperatures are likely to be above-average over eastern Myanmar, Thailand, Cambodia, southern Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, the western and the northern coast of Australia, and New Zealand.
+The long-term December-January-February 2024/2025 forecast (Figures 3 & 4) indicates likely above-average precipitation over southern Viet Nam, southern Thailand, the Philippines, southern Indonesia, Papua New Guinea, and Australia.
+During the same time, temperatures are highly likely to be above-average over Myanmar, western and southern Thailand, southern Viet Nam, the Philippines, Malaysia, Indonesia, Papua New Guinea, western and southern Australia, and New Zealand.

-Figure 4: Probabilistic forecast for most likely November-December-January (NDJ) 2025 temperature tercile, based on October conditions.
+Figure 4: Probabilistic forecast for most likely December-January-February (DJF) 2024/2025 temperature tercile, based on November conditions.
 The white colour indicates that there is no dominant category across the model forecasts.
 Source: WMO Lead Centre for Long-Range Forecast Multi-Model Ensemble